tb15g15/betfair_project/README.md

 The previous market data is taken from the Betwise Smartform Racing Database : https://www.betwise.co.uk/smartform.

 __Packages__

+The necessary packages/dependencies to be installed are:
 - ```betfairlightweight```
 - ```sqlalchemy```
 - ```pymysql```
 - ```pandas```
 - ```numpy```
 - ```scikit```

+...